NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/database_schema.md

 # Mass Spectrum Database Schema

-This document summarizes how the Render-hosted mass-spectrum database is used by the backend.
-There are four tables in the schema, but only three of them are accessed by the current code.
-The `search_history` table is the **only** table that the backend writes to; the others are read-only.
+This document covers how the backend uses the `mass_spectrum_db` database hosted on Render.
+The database has four tables, but the current code only uses three of them.
+Only the `search_history` table gets written to - everything else is read-only.

 ## Active tables and indexes